All Episodes

 You see, throughout history, the most famous friendships were one-on-one.

-As Ruth says to Naomi in the biblical narrative, Whither thou goest, I will go, and where thou lodgest I will lodge.
+As Ruth says to Naomi in the biblical narrative, Whither thou goest, I will go, and where thou lodgest, I will lodge.

-Thy people will be my people, and thy God my God.
+Thy people will be my people, and thy God, my God.

-As Ruth said to Naomi, most essayistic celebrations of friendship have also been about the deep and total commitment that can exist between one person and another person.
+Most essayistic celebrations of friendship have also been about the deep and total commitment that can exist between one person and another person.

 Most essayistic celebrations, the root word there is essay.